arillso/ansible.restic/README.md

 > You can also specify restic_backups as an array, which is a legacy feature and
 > might be deprecated in the future. currently, the name key is used for
-> namint the access and backup files
+> naming the access and backup files

 #### Exclude